LiskArchive/lisk-legacy-docs/CONTRIBUTING.md

 git subtree split -P <name-of-folder> -b <name-of-new-branch>
 ```

-For each new version of the product, that needs updates / changes in the documentation, a corresponding milestone and branch will be created.
+For each new version of the product that needs updates / changes in the documentation, a corresponding milestone and branch will be created.
 Each **version branch** is branched from the development branch for the respective product.

 E.g. For Lisk Core version 1.1.0:
 - The milestone would be: `Core 1.1.0`